Heat treatment process

 More transmission pipeline companies are transitioning to induction, successfully using the process for preheating in new construction projects and repair and maintenance work.

-Among its numerous benefits, induction provides great consistency in heating and faster time to temperature of the part — while also eliminating a potential hydrogen source that is a byproduct of heating with open flame.
+Among its numerous benefits, induction provides great consistency in heating and faster time to temperature of the part.
+It also eliminates a potential hydrogen source that is a byproduct of heating with open flame.
 In addition, induction offers benefits for safety on the jobsite.

 The result is a preheating process that contributes to improved weld quality and integrity — a critical factor in helping pipeline contractors achieve success.